dylanljones/pyrekordbox/README.md

 `pyrekordbox` and the commit-message style can be found in [CONTRIBUTING].

+For general questions or discussions about Rekordbox, please use [GitHub Discussions][discussions] instead of opening an issue.

 Pyrekordbox is tested on Windows and MacOS, however some features can't be tested in the CI setup since it requires a working Rekordbox installation.